Updating CLIP to Prefer Descriptions Over Captions: Experiments

 \subsection{BLV and Sighted Human Evaluations}

 A preference for descriptions over captions should align \clipscore\ ratings better with the quality judgements of BLV and sighted individuals.
-To evaluate this, we use data from \citealt{kreiss2022context}. \citeauthor{kreiss2022context}\ conducted an experiment where sighted and BLV participants were asked to judge a text describing an image in the context of an article (See Appendix~\ref{app:human-correlations} for experimental details).
+To evaluate this, we use data from \citealt{kreiss2022context}. \citeauthor{kreiss2022context}\ conducted an experiment where sighted and BLV participants were asked to judge a text describing an image in the context of an article (see Appendix~\ref{app:human-correlations} for experimental details).
 For our purposes, we ignore the context and isolate the benefit of descriptions compared to captions.
-Participants rated the quality of the image descriptions along four dimensions: the \emph{overall} quality of the text for accessibility, the \emph{imaginability} of the image just based on the text, and the degree of \emph{relevant} and \emph{irrelevant} details in the text.
+Participants rated the quality of the image descriptions along four dimensions, summarized below.